-Meghan Burns is an Associate Attorney at McClure Law Group, exclusively practicing family law since graduating from law school in 2016.
+Meghan Burns is an Attorney at McClure Law Group, exclusively practicing family law since graduating from law school in 2016.
 During law school, Meghan worked for family, criminal, and tax law firms.
 She also worked with criminal prosecutors, assisted on a case with the Federal Bureau of Investigations, was instrumental in establishing a drug and alcohol monitoring program for the rehabilitation of addicts in her home region of Northwest Arkansas.

 Meghan also worked tirelessly with the clinics in her law school representing destitute parties whom had suffered egregious employment discrimination, retaliation, and hostile work environments.

 Meghan was born and raised in Rogers, Arkansas and earned both her bachelor’s and law degree from the University of Arkansas where she was president of the University of Arkansas School of Law Mentor Board, an active member of the Asian Pacific American Law Students Association, and Team Lead for BARBRI.
 Prior to law school, Meghan worked for a regional bank where she advanced to become a manager within the mortgage services division managing a team of eight individuals.

 Meghan was licensed to practice law in the State of Texas in 2016.
 She brings a unique perspective to the practice of family law.
 In addition to her five siblings, Meghan was adopted and knows firsthand the complexities of a blended household and the sensitive nature of family law.

 During her time at McClure Law Group, Meghan has been a strong advocate for her clients.
 She truly cares about her clients and it shows in her kind and compassionate demeanor with her clients but also in her aggressive and knowledgeable representation both in the courtroom and in settlement negotiations.